Storage Lifecycle and Management

 Consider whether there are other databases that were zero-copy cloned from this database that are still referencing deleted data.
 This footprint will decrease as you delete the cloned data from these other databases.

 Failsafe bytes result from deleting data.
 This footprint should drop if this was a one-time deletion of data.
 If failsafe bytes remain consistently high - it is likely that you are overwriting or updating data too frequently.
 Common workloads that tend to delete a lot of data (through overwrites or updates) are: create or replace tables, truncate and insert, updates, and deletes.
 Avoiding these workload patterns can reduce your failsafe footprint.
-You can also consider using a [`TRANSIENT` database](#transient-databases), which won't have failsafe bytes, if they are applicable for your use case.
+You can also consider using a TRANSIENT database, if it supports your use case, to reduce failsafe bytes to 1 day.

 If you need help understanding or reducing your storage bill, reach out to MotherDuck support.